awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 + Use double opt\-in to sign up new users\.
 That is, when a new users sign up, send them a confirmation email that they need to click before receiving any additional mail\.
 This prevents people from signing up other people as well as accidental sign\-ups\.
 + If you must send to addresses that you haven't mailed lately \(and thus you can't be confident that the addresses are still valid\), do so only with a small portion of your overall sending\.
 For more information, see our blog post [ Never send to old addresses, but what if you have to?](https://aws.amazon.com//blogs/ses/never-send-to-old-addresses-but-what-if-you-have-to/)\.
 + Ensure that you're not structuring sign\-ups to encourage people to use fictional addresses\.
 For example, don't provide any added value or benefits until recipients verify their addresses\.
 + If you have an "email a friend" feature, use CAPTCHA or a similar mechanism to discourage automated use of the feature, and don't allow users to insert arbitrary content\.
-For more information about CAPTCHA, see [http://www\.captcha\.net/](http://www.captcha.net/)\.
 + If you're using Amazon SES for system notifications, ensure that you're sending the notifications to real addresses that can receive mail\.
 Also consider turning off notifications that you don't need\.
 + If you're testing a new system, be sure you're either sending to real addresses that can receive email, or you're using the Amazon SES mailbox simulator\.
 For more information, see [Testing Amazon SES Email Sending](mailbox-simulator.md)\.